Does your company rely on browser automation or web scraping? We have a wild offer for our early customers! Read more →

 You can filter all your runs by profile, group, status, and other options.
 We even create a graph to help you track your runs and success rate over time.

 You're billed based on the duration of your runs.
-Every run is rounded up to 30 seconds, and this total duration is charged from your balance units.
+Every run is rounded up to 5 seconds.

 Each run can have a list of events that happened during its execution.
 These events could have different types: warning, error, success, or any other custom type.
 Our system can generate events automatically, or you can add them manually using our API.